Technology &

 Equipment

 The Bridge was built on a very modest budget.
 I was able to reuse some audio equipment I already had available to keep costs managable.
 I chose economical components from well known manufacturers to ensure decent performance yet stay within budget.
-Over time, I hope to upgrade most of the components as funds and desire permits.
+Over time, I am upgrading most of the components as funds and technology permits.

 Digital Projector:

-Photo of the HS20 mounted inverted in the theater:
+Photo of the Epson 8350 mounted inverted in the theater:

 Blu-ray HD Playback: